Restaurant Operations Management

 Course topics include operational issues, customer satisfaction, restaurant trends and challenges, financial accountability, service issues, and management development.

-Various aspects of production and service are experienced, discussed and demonstrated.
-Students become familiar with all aspects of a restaurant operation.
+Various aspects of production and service are experienced, discussed, and demonstrated.
+Students become familiar with all facets of a restaurant operation.

-This program is designed for students who desire to improve their understanding of restaurant management.
+This Restaurant Operations Management program is designed for students who desire to improve their understanding of restaurant management.

 It will identify leadership skills in finance and cost controls, marketing, bar and kitchen food productions, and effective menu planning.
 This course will also provide students with the basics of entrepreneurialism and how to put these learning objectives to work.

-The 5-day programme is not kitchen or service specific but has a more holistic approach to the restaurant operation.
-This assists in breaking down barriers between head chefs and restaurant managers, helping them to see the operation as a whole, rather than two separate, independent parts.
+The 5-day program is not a kitchen or service-specific but has a more holistic approach to the restaurant operation.
+This assists in breaking down barriers between head chefs and restaurant managers, helping them to see the service as a whole, rather than two separate, independent parts.

 This certificate program covers the fundamentals of successful revenue management, providing practical guidance for implementing a restaurant revenue management strategy.